 Time Limits After a Crash with an Uber or Lyft Driver

-If your car was hit by an Uber or Lyft driver, you only have a limited amount of time to seek damages through a lawsuit.
-CC Art.
-3492 sets a deadline for filing a personal injury lawsuit at one year from the accident.
+If an Uber or Lyft driver struck your vehicle, you generally have a limited time to seek damages through a lawsuit.
+In Louisiana, CC Art.
+3492 sets the deadline for filing a personal injury lawsuit at one year from the accident.
 Additionally, CC Art.
 2315.1 places a similar time limit on filing an action for wrongful death.

-Once a year has passed, you lose your legal right to seek financial compensation from the accident.
-If you are unsure how to proceed, our team may be able to advise you.
+Once a year has passed, you generally lose your legal right to seek financial compensation for the accident.
+If you are unsure how to proceed, our team can advise you.

 Contact Laborde Earles Injury Lawyers

 A lawyer with Laborde Earles Injury Lawyers can walk you through what to do if your car was hit by an Uber or Lyft driver.
 We may be able to help you claim damages.
-Call (337) 777-7777 today to speak with a member of our team for free.
+Contact us today to speak with a member of our team for free.